5 Tips to Simplify Workload Labelling for Microsegmentation

 For example, you shorten a label, such as “Production” to “Prod,” but don’t shorten “Database.”
 Inconsistently shortening label names can result in the duplication of labels, which in turn can lead to inconsistent policy application or supportability challenges.

-We recommend you use the full names (Production, Development, and Test) unless a shortened version or acronym is the commonly used nomenclature in your organisation (such as UAT).
+We recommend you use the full names (Production, Development, and Test) unless a shortened version or acronym is the commonly used nomenclature in your organization (such as UAT).
 A classic example where this can cause problems is when both a 'Prod' and 'Production' label is created.
 If some workloads are labelled as 'Prod,' then rules created for 'Production' will not be applied to them.

 Defining a naming standard isn’t a new concept, and there is a good reason for this.